 The German EU Blue Card allows qualified third-country nationals to move to Germany on a contract basis.
 It is essentially a German residence permit for those wishing to work in Germany.
 The blue card scheme is aimed to attract skilled workers to Germany and provides an easier way to get a long-term residence permit for in-demand workers.

-The alternative to a German EU Blue Card is a regular employment VISA.
-This option does not have such strict financial and education requirements, but it also provides fewer benefits.
+The alternative to a German EU Blue Card is a regular employment VISA for qualified professionals or a VISA for jobseekers if you have not found a job yet.
+These options do not have such strict financial and education requirements, but also provides fewer benefits.
 If you have a higher education degree and able to get a well-paying job in Germany, the EU Blue Card is the best option.

 For How Long Is The EU Blue Card Valid?